 Spend Some Time Out in the Sun Every Day

 Morning walks are best to soak in the sun.
-If you don’t have time for that, try to sit by a window for some time during the day.
+If you don’t have time for that, try to sit by a window for at least some time during the day.

 Don’t Struggle to Sleep

-If you don’t fall asleep after lying on the bed for 20 minutes, it’s best to get up and involve yourself in some activity.
-It can be reading your favorite book or focusing on some breathing exercises.
-Read a book in a different room by a soft light.
+If you don’t start to drift asleep after lying on the bed for about 20 minutes, it’s best to get up and involve yourself in some pleasant activity.
+It can be reading your favorite book or focusing on some breathing exercises, as long as it’s not in the bedroom.
 Don’t associate your bedroom or the bed with a struggle to fall asleep.
 It causes anxiety, further delaying sleep.

 Seek Medical Advice

-If you have difficulty sleeping, despite following these sleep hygiene tips for more than 3 months, we recommend consulting a doctor.
+If you have difficulty sleeping, despite following these sleep hygiene tips for more than 3 months, we recommend consulting a doctor or a behavioral sleep medicine specialist.
 They can identify the cause of sleeplessness and initiate treatment for a sleep disorder if any.